Biden staff tells '60 Minutes' he misspoke on cost of free public college

 "After our interview, Mr. Biden's staff told us he misspoke, and that the cost of free public college could be twice as much as he said," CBS' Norah O'Donnell said in a voice-over after Biden's claim aired.

-This was not the time Biden misspoke over the weekend.
+This was not the first time Biden misspoke over the weekend.
 He caught himself at an "I Will Vote Concert" virtual campaign event Sunday when he was discussing who he was running against.

 CLICK HERE TO GET THE FOX NEWS APP